-Our Board of Directors is currently chaired by Dr. Mario.
-As a general policy, our Board of Directors believes that separation of the positions of Chairman and Chief Executive Officer reinforces the independence of the Board of Directors from management, creates an environment that encourages objective oversight of management's performance and enhances the effectiveness of the Board of Directors as a whole.
-As such, Dr. Berrey serves as our President and Chief Executive Officer while Dr. Mario serves as our Chairman of the Board of Directors but is not an officer.
+Our Board of Directors is currently chaired by Dr. Mario, and commencing with the 2018 Annual Meeting, will be chaired by Ms. Demski.
+As a general policy, our Board of Directors believes that separation of the positions of Chair and Chief Executive Officer reinforces the independence of the Board of Directors from management, creates an environment that encourages objective oversight of management's performance and enhances the effectiveness of the Board of Directors as a whole.
+As such, Dr. Berrey serves as our President and Chief Executive Officer while Dr. Mario (and as of the 2018 Annual Meeting, Ms. Demski) serves as our Chair of the Board of Directors but is not an officer.
 We expect and intend the positions of Chairman of the Board of Directors and Chief Executive Officer to continue to be held by separate individuals in the future.